2k-lxst/PingTester/README.md

 Firstly, Go to Https://github.com/centralshorts/ Then Click on the Green Button That Says "Code".
 Next Click on "Download Zip".
 The File Will Then Be Downloaded as a Zip File.
 Open the File and Extract It.
 Just Click on "PingTester.bat".

 # Configuring
-You can configure the server used to test the ping.
+You can configure the server used to test the ping and how many times do you want to ping the chosen server.
+Changing the number of pings sent to the server could give you more or less accurate results.
+So more pings takes longer to test the ping, but more accurate results.
 If you are trying to test your ping for a specific game (Fortnite, Minecraft, etc.), Input the server that your chosen game uses.
-For example: Fortnite uses the Amazon Servers, so put "aws.amazon.com"
+For example: Fortnite uses the Amazon Servers, so put "aws.amazon.com".

 # Details
  - **program Name: PingTester**